 Blue Cross Blue Shield of Michigan's fraud investigation unit coordinates investigations with the FBI, the Office of Inspector General for the U.S. Department of Health and Human Services, Michigan State Police and local police departments.
 It also assists with state and federal prosecutions.

-Many cases handled by our fraud investigation unit result in further action by law enforcement agencies.
+Many cases handled have resulted in referrals to law enforcement agencies.

 Call us now, toll-free.

 To reach any number listed here, start by calling 711.

 Blue Cross Complete of Michigan Anti-Fraud Hotline: